wdzeng/firefox-addon/README.md

 This action can only publish new version of an existing add-on.
 Publishing a new add-on is not supported.

-## Prepare
+## Prerequisites

 Followings items are required before publishing an add-on:

 - An xpi (zip) file to be uploaded.
 - A JWT issuer and secret.

-If you have no JWT issuer and secret, go [here](https://addons.mozilla.org/en-US/developers/addon/api/key/) to generate an API credential.
+If you do not have a JWT issuer or secret, go [here](https://addons.mozilla.org/en-US/developers/addon/api/key/) to generate an API credential.

 ## Usage

 All options are required unless otherwise noted.

-- `addon-guid`: add-on's GUID.
+- `addon-guid`: add-on's GUID; this value should be the value at `browser_specific_settings.gecko.id` in manifest.json; it may be an email.
 - `xpi-path`: path to the xpi (zip) file of your add-on generated in the previous workflow steps;
   must be end with one of `.zip`, `.xpi`, or `.crx`.
 - `license`: (optional) add-on's [license slug](https://addons-server.readthedocs.io/en/latest/topics/api/licenses.html#license-choices-non-themes).